divyank50/SOC-Automation-Lab/README.md

 3. Extract the mimikatz folder.
 4. Lets execute Mimikatz.exe
 5. Open powershell/command prompt and go the mimikatz directory.
 The mimikatz.exe file is inside the x64 folder.
 Execute the file using powershell/cmd.
-6. AS you execute you should see events generated in Wazuh realted to this.
+6. As you execute you should see events generated in Wazuh realted to this.